-6) CONCLUSION
+6. CONCLUSION

 Disabilities are highly prevalent among youth involved in the JLS.
-The challenges they face because of their disabilities are often intersectional with other factors such as race, ethnicity, gender identity, sexual identity, and socioeconomic status.
+The challenges they face because of their disabilities are often intersectional with other factors such as race. ethnicity, gender identity, sexual identity, and socioeconomic status.
 While not well studied in the academic literature, lessons regarding care for youth with disabilities in the JLS can be extrapolated from various fields of research.
-Addressing the heightened vulnerabilities of youth with disabilities in the JLS requires a comprehensive, resiliency-focused approach that ensures access to individualized resources and services that meet their unique and diverse needs.
+Addressing the heightened vulnerabilities of youth with disabilities in the JLS requires a comprehensive, resiliencyfocused approach that ensures access to individualized resources and services that meet their unique and diverse needs.
 This type of approach can also encourage youths' growth and emphasize the many strengths and attributes they possess outside of the challenges they may face.
-By providing appropriate, holistic, and healing care to youth with disabilities, counties can help to mitigate the negative impacts of incarceration on this vulnerable population, protect them from abuse and neglect, and support their successful reintegration into society and overall wellbeing.
+By implementing appropriate, holistic, and healing care to youth with disabilities, counties can help to mitigate the negative impacts of incarceration on this vulnerable population, protect them from abuse and neglect, and support their successful reintegration into society and overall wellbeing.
+The successful implementation of the recommendations and best practices in this document will take ongoing conversation and effective cross-system collaboration to fully provide the holistic and appropriate care that youth with disabilities need.
+However, it is only through this type of diligent work and partnership that California's new vision of youth justice can be realized so youth can grow, succeed, and thrive in their communities.